ogidog/monitor-radar-core/README.md

-# BACKEND Library for monitor-radar-frontend service
+# BACKEND Library for monitor-radar-frontend

 It utilizes main preprocessing steps for Sentinel-1A/B images.